 Cologne for the Guy Who Has Everything

 Creed Aventus is the answer most fragrance-aware men already know but have never given themselves permission to buy.
-The smoky birch and pineapple opening, the oakmoss base, the longevity that carries through a full day — it is a fragrance that has been widely admired for fifteen years, and most men who know cologne have considered it without pulling the trigger.
-At $285, the occasion needs to justify it.
+Smoky birch, pineapple, oakmoss, and a longevity that carries through a full day.
+It has been widely admired for fifteen years and most men who know cologne have considered it without pulling the trigger.
+At $435, the occasion needs to justify it.
 A gift creates the occasion.

 The statement pick: Creed Aventus

-Which makes it the ideal gift for a hard-to-buy-for man who has the mainstream designer options covered.
-He gets something he's wanted but never given himself permission to buy.
-He understands immediately what you've given him.
-That's a gift that lands.
+That is what makes it the right gift for a hard-to-buy-for man who has the mainstream designer options covered.
+He gets something he has wanted but never given himself permission to buy.
+He understands immediately what you have given him.
+That is a gift that lands.

 The fragrance: smoky birch, blackcurrant, pineapple, and oakmoss.
-It's distinctive without being unusual, well-known without being ubiquitous.
-Longevity is excellent — eight to twelve hours is typical.
-He'll get compliments every time he wears it.
+Distinctive without being unusual.
+Well-known without being ubiquitous.
+Longevity is excellent, typically eight to twelve hours on most skin types.
+He will get compliments every time he wears it.

-One non-negotiable: buy from an authorised retailer.
+One important note: buy from an authorised retailer.
 Nordstrom, Saks, or the Creed website directly.
-Counterfeits are common at discounted prices.
+Counterfeits are common at discounted prices online, and they do not smell the same.

 Something genuinely different: Tom Ford Tobacco Vanille